bclark805/ICM-DOM-PD/README.md

 initially developed by Cerco and Cole (1993).

+This model was linked to the Hydrodynamic model FVCOM(Chen et al., 2003; http://fvcom.smast.umassd.edu/) by a group at Pacific Northwest National Laboratory and dubbed the Ubstructured Biogeochemical Model (Kim and Khangaonkar, 2012).

 The developers of this model are not responsible for any undesired outcomes.

 ICM-DOM-PD is intended for research purposes only, and the authors are not responsible for any liability and loss associated with model use.